 The Environmental Monitoring Division of OC Watersheds is responsible for the implementation of a wide array of programs designed to monitor the status of the surface water environment in Orange County.
 The Division is comprised of the following two Sections:

-Environmental Data Management Section - This Section manages environmental monitoring, hydrologic, and Geographical Information System (GIS) data and provides Orange County rainfall information for the latest as well as historic storm events.
-This unit also manages a network of rainfall and stream gauges located throughout Orange County which comprise the Automated Local Evaluation in Real Time (ALERT) system.
+The Environmental Data Management Section manages monitoring, hydrologic, and Geographical Information System (GIS) data and provides Orange County rainfall information for the latest as well as historic storm events.
+This unit also manages a network of rainfall and stream gauge stations located throughout Orange County which comprise the Automated Local Evaluation in Real Time (ALERT) system.
 Please visit the OC Environmental Resources GIS/Data Portal for access to a number of interactive maps and GIS data: